Phase Transitions in Particle Physics -- Results and Perspectives from Lattice Quantum Chromo-Dynamics: Machine Learning Editor: Andreas Athenodorou with Gert Aarts, Biagio Lucini and Dimitrios Bachtis

 The network is being trained on the lattice configurations generated in the (volume-induced) deconfinement phase at a point of $\beta$ which is far from the phase transition point.
 The neural network is trained to predict correctly the value of the Polyakov loop that is already known from the Monte Carlo simulations.
 The training is done in batches of 10 - 50 configurations.
 The authors used the mean squared error (MSE) as a loss function.

-The overall findings resulted out of this investigation demonstrate that the neural network which was trained on a value of $\beta$ located deep in the deconfinement region reproduces the Polyakov loop with a perfect agreement with Monte-Carlo data at all other values of the lattice coupling constant including the region of the true deconfinement transition.
+The overall findings resulted out of this investigation demonstrate that the neural network which was trained on a value of $\beta$ located deep in the deconfinement region reproduces the Polyakov loop with an adequate agreement with Monte-Carlo data at all other values of the lattice coupling constant including the region of the true deconfinement transition.
+This can be viewed in Fig.~\ref{fig:SU3_polyakov} where results for $SU(3)$ at $N_t=2$ are presented.
+These data illustrate the agreement between the Polyakov loop and its approximation using Machine Learning.
 Hence, what the authors demonstrated is that the neural network serves as a successful predictor of the confining-deconfining phase transition obtained by reconstructing the gauge-invariant order parameter in the whole physical region of the $\beta$-parameter space after one performs training on lattice configurations at one unphysical point in this space.
-It would have been useful to extent this work from the second order phase structure of $SU(2)$ and the weakly first order phase structure of $SU(3)$ to $SU(N > 3)$ where the phase structure is strongly first order.
+It would have been useful to extend this work from the second order phase structure of $SU(2)$ and the weakly first order phase structure of $SU(3)$ to $SU(N > 3)$ where the phase structure is strongly first order.

 Recently, the authors of the Lattice 2021 Proceedings~\cite{Palermo:2021jrf} published results on the investigation of the critical temperature on pure $SU(3)$ gauge theory as well as in $N_f=2+1+1$ QCD using Machine Learning techniques.